Macroscopic distant magnon-mode entanglement via a squeezed drive: Introduction

 \section{Introduction}

 Quantum entanglement plays a pivotal role in various applications of quantum information processing \cite{Flamini_2019}, encompassing quantum cryptography~\cite{PhysRevLett.84.4729}, quantum teleportation \cite{PhysRevLett.123.070505}, and quantum metrology \cite{PhysRevLett.113.250801}.
-It is a crucial resource for enhancing the performance of quantum devices and technologies \cite{RevModPhys.77.513}.
-However, preparing long-lived entangled states, especially at the macroscopic scale, becomes challenging due to inevitable interactions between quantum systems and their environments.
+It is a crucial resource for enhancing the performance of quantum devices and technologies.
+However, preparing long-lived entangled states, especially at the macroscopic scale, becomes challenging because of the inevitable interactions between quantum systems and their environments.
 Consequently, the quest for generating macroscopic entangled states using various physical setups has gained significant attention.
 In this context, steady-state entanglement between atomic ensembles has been successfully demonstrated \cite{Julsgaard2001,Chou2005,McConnell2015}.
 Additionally, entangled states involving macroscopic systems have been reported in different setups, such as entanglement between a single cavity mode and a mechanical resonator in an optomechanical configuration \cite{science.1244563}.
 Recently, experimental achievements include entanglement between two macroscopic resonators coupled to a common cavity mode through optomechanical interaction \cite{Ockeloen-Korppi2018}.

 Another central challenge in harnessing entanglement to improve various quantum tasks lies in the ability to create and distribute entanglement across large arrays of quantum systems \cite{Diehl2008,Verstraete2009,Weimer2010,Barreiro2011,PhysRevLett.106.020504,PhysRevLett.115.200502,PhysRevLett.117.040501}.
 An intriguing approach to address this challenge is reservoir engineering, where external control drives are used to engineer desirable dissipative dynamics, leading the quantum system to relax in the desired quantum state \cite{PhysRevLett.77.4728, PhysRevLett.86.4988, Barreiro2011, PhysRevLett.107.080503,Shankar2013,science.1261033,PhysRevLett.115.243601, Naseem2021, Naseem_2022}.
-However, most reservoir engineering schemes require multiple external control fields to be applied over different elements of the quantum system array \cite{PhysRevLett.70.556,PhysRevA.88.063833}.
+However, most reservoir engineering schemes require the application of multiple external control fields on different elements of the quantum system array \cite{PhysRevLett.70.556,PhysRevA.88.063833}.